 Program Director: Jeffrey D. Riley

-- Develop basic knowledge of biblical content and Christian Theology.
+- Basic knowledge of biblical content and Christian theology.

-- Develop a commitment to growth in Christian character and lifestyle.
+- Commitment to growth in Christian character and lifestyle.

 - Develop knowledge and skills in youth ministry.